rawleyfowler/site/README.md

 ## Contributing
 I will only accept bug fixes.
 This site is my own, so I will be declining any design oriented or feature requests.
 Issues are always welcome as long as they're technical, issues regarding my blog posts, etc, will be ignored.
+This project only compiles with go version `>=1.17`.

 ## Blog
 I try my best to make a blog post every 15 or so days.
 My blogs content ranges from technical to non-technical; some of it will be informative and some if it will be observatory.